University of the Philippines Diliman: Diliman Commune

-Contemporary history
+Institutional autonomy

-The Management Review Committee (MRC) was created by UP President Edgardo Angara in the 1980s to evaluate and recommend measures for the university's improvement.
+The Management Review Committee (MRC) was created by UP President Edgardo Angara in the 1980s to evaluate and recommend measures for the University of the Philippines' improvement.
 The report made by the MRC led to the decision of the Board of Regents to further decentralize the UP administration, declaring UP Diliman an autonomous unit on March 23, 1983.
-This also furthered the reorganization of some major units of the university, with the College of Arts and Sciences being split into three colleges: the College of Science, the College of Arts and Letters and the College of Social Sciences and Philosophy.
-UP Diliman was formally established as a constituent university on April 23, 1985, at the 976th Meeting of the U.P.
-Board of Regents.
+This also furthered the reorganization of some major units of the university, with the College of Arts and Sciences being split into three colleges: the College of Science; the College of Arts and Letters; and the College of Social Sciences and Philosophy.
+In response to this restructuring, UP Diliman was granted institutional autonomy, retroactive to 1981, and formally established as a constituent university on April 23, 1985 at the 976th Meeting of the UP Board of Regents.